Age and health concerns about Donald Trump: 2024

 During his 2024 campaign, polls generally showed that a majority of Americans believed that Trump was too old to serve as president.
 A February 2024 Ipsos poll finding that Joe Biden's age and health were major or moderate concerns for 86% of voters also found that 59% similarly thought Trump was too old to hold the office.

 During the course of the 2024 primary campaign, Trump made several gaffes, including confusing Nikki Haley for Nancy Pelosi, claiming he was running against Barack Obama (the Democratic candidate at the time was Joe Biden), and fearing the nation may enter World War II.

-A shift in Trump's speeches by 2024 towards shorter sentences, more tangents, more repetition, more all-or-nothing thinking and more confusion of words and phrases could indicate cognitive decline.
+A shift in Trump's speeches by 2024 towards shorter sentences, more tangents, more repetition, more all-or-nothing thinking, and more confusion of words and phrases could indicate cognitive decline.
 Basil Smikle of Columbia University argued in January 2024 that one reason Trump has not seen as much of the age criticism as Biden is that his rallies seem loud and vibrant, whereas Biden has a more old-school approach to politics.

-In January 2024, Dr. Jay Olshansky gave Donald Trump less than a 75% chance of living through a second term based on publicly available information about his health.
+In January 2024, Jay Olshansky gave Donald Trump less than a 75% chance of living through a second term based on publicly available information about his health.
 Also in January 2024, red spots or sores were spotted on Donald Trump's hands.

 On June 14, 2024, Trump said that his longtime acquaintance Joan Rivers had told him that she had voted for him in the 2016 election, although Rivers had died in September 2014.

 A few days later, on June 16, 2024, while praising his own performance on a cognitive test administered in 2018, Trump "confused the name of his former White House physician" who had administered the test.

 A July 2024 poll, taken shortly after the first presidential debate, found that 60% of voters saw Trump as too old for a second term.
 This represented a steady and constant increase in voters polled by this pollster sharing this concern, and paralleled the progression of the larger number of voters who had the same concern about Biden.